 3 Although it doesn’t address the possibility of future suffering by nonhuman beings and doesn’t see this as an important issue, this work presents the case for the importance of considering the future: Beckstead, N. (2013) On the overwhelming importance of shaping the far future, PhD dissertation, New Brunswick: Rutgers University [accessed on 22 June 2018].

-5 Even animal activists often see this with skepticism or think it’s not an important issue, while the odds that in the future artificial forms of sentience are developed are in fact very high.
-On this see Mannino, A.; Althaus, D.; Erhardt, J.; Gloor, L.; Hutter, A. & Metzinger, T. (2015) “Artificial intelligence: Opportunities and risks”, Foundational Research Institute, p.
+5 Even animal advocates often see this with skepticism or think it’s not an important issue, while the odds that in the future artificial forms of sentience are developed are in fact very high.
+On this see Mannino, A.; Althaus, D.; Erhardt, J.; Gloor, L.; Hutter, A. & Metzinger, T. (2015) “Artificial intelligence: Opportunities and risks”, Center on Long-Term Risk, p.
 9 [accessed on 23 April 2018].